rjboer/PMFS/docs/FUNCTIONS.md

 # Function Reference

-This document lists exported functions across the PMFS repository and summarises their behaviour.
+This document lists exported functions across the PMFS repository and summarizes their behavior.

 ## Package `PMFS`